Modern Manners for Trail Users, Plus Outdoor Recreation Tips

 - As always, practice @leavenotrace.

-According to Colorado Parks and Wildlife, the state is conducting a phased reopening of campgrounds, beginning at 50% capacity.
+Colorado Parks and Wildlife is conducting a phased reopening of campgrounds, beginning at 50% capacity.
 All campers must make reservations in advance, and they’re urged to bring all food and supplies from their home areas and not go shopping on the way to, or near, campgrounds.
 It is recommended that you only camp with members of your own household.
 Full details can be found on their website.
 You can also find alerts for national parks by state here.
 You can also find some great camping tips from the Denver Post here.

-Silverthorne park amenities, with the exception of playgrounds and indoor warming huts, have reopened.
+Silverthorne park amenities, with the exception of indoor warming huts, have reopened.
 Park users are asked to adhere to the following rules:

 - Be courteous to others.